stenglein-lab/MIP_280A4_Fall_2022/exercises/github_exercise.md

 - `git clone`: download a copy of a repository
 - make local changes: add files, edit files, add directories, etc.
 - `git add`: "stage" files to be committed.
 - `git commit`: commit the changes you've made.
-You need to supply a message that describes what you did.
+You'll need to supply a message that describes what you did.
 - `git push`: sync the changes you made locally to the remote repository.
 This uploads any new files or edited files to the remote repository.

 Other relevant commands includ:
-- `git status`: give you information about
+- `git status`: gives you information about your repository: what's new, what's changed, etc.
-- `git diff`: tell you what's different between your local repo (what's on thoth01) and the remote repo (what's on github)
+- `git diff`: tells you what's different between your local repo (what's on thoth01) and the remote repo (what's on github)
 - `git pull`: sync your local repo copy with the remote repo by pulling any changes that have been pushed to the remote repo.
 This is necessary when you are working collaboratively with people on a project/repository.

 Let's clone your new repository so you can work with it on thoth01.
 First, you need to find the URL for this repository.
 This is found in the `<> Code` dropdown on the repository's main page.
 This will be some URL like: `https://github.com/stenglein-lab/2022_MIP_280A4_final_project.git`  (with your username instead of stenglein-lab).
 Copy this URL.